ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   Understand the effect of loss and sampling stategies on generating coherent text
 -   Present the smallest and most resource efficient LM that can generate coherent text
 -   The extent of language models needing to be large to generate coherent text

+## Roadmap

+-   Implement code to train LMs on different datasets
+-   Start with a single dataset and a single transformer
+-   See how text quality changes

 ## What to try